Y0Coss/docs-fork/pages/web_cloud/web_hosting/activate-email-hosting/guide.en-gb.md

 ### Keeping your email addresses after your web hosting plan has expired

-When your Web Hosting plan expires or needs to be deleted, you can keep your email addresses.
+If your web hosting plan is about to expire, you can request to keep your email addresses **before** its expiry date.

 Click on the tabs below to view each of the **3** steps.